Banks paint wider targets after early misses

 More recent industry targets are noticeably different.

-Another favourite goal is cutting risk-weighted assets (RWAs), against which a bank’s capital adequacy is measured, by selling assets or changing the business model.
+Another favorite goal is cutting risk-weighted assets (RWAs), against which a bank’s capital adequacy is measured, by selling assets or changing the business model.

 “Banks can decide how much asset risk they want to take into the balance sheet quite easily.
 It’s hard to control how much revenue they make,” said Spick.